 Organization Name: Verify that the Applicant’s formal legal name as recorded with the Incorporating or Registration Agency in the Applicant’s Jurisdiction of Incorporation or Registration matches the Applicant’s name in the EV Certificate Request.

-Registration Number: Obtain the specific Registration Number assigned to the Applicant by the Incorporating or Registration Agency in the Applicant’s Jurisdiction of Incorporation or Registration.
-Where the Incorporating or Registration Agency does not assign a Registration Number, the CA SHALL obtain the Applicant’s date of Incorporation or Registration.
+Registration Number or Date of Formation: Attempt to obtain the specific Registration Number assigned to the Applicant by the Incorporating or Registration Agency in the Applicant’s Jurisdiction of Incorporation or Registration.
+Where the Incorporating or Registration Agency does not assign a Registration Number, the CA SHALL obtain the Applicant’s Date of Formation from the Incorporating or Registration Agency.

 Registered Agent: Obtain the identity and address of the Applicant’s Registered Agent or Registered Office (as applicable in the Applicant’s Jurisdiction of Incorporation or Registration).